antmbraun/drupal-iucn-importer/README.md

 ====================================

-This module allows Drupal users to check animal scientific names and conservation statuses against the IUCN API and provides a seamless way to update their data to be in sync with IUCN.
+This module allows Drupal users to check animal scientific names and conservation statuses against IUCN data using their API.
+It also provides a seamless way to update their site's data.

 ### Installation
   1. Install like any other drupal module